AlexComputerWiz/channel-access/README.md

 # Simple Visual Process

 A resident drives their boat through the channel, activates their key fob.
-The AP-5 checks the ID number and sees if it matches one of it's known ID numbers from the database.
+The AP-5 checks the ID number and sees if it matches one of its known ID numbers from the database.
 The ID number matches.
 The accessGranted function runs, which turns the traffic light green and ignores input from the beams for s short period.

 ![Green](documentation/green-light.png)

 Jack Sparrow decides to enter the marina through the channel.
 He sails down the channel and trips the beam.
-The beam state inverts to LOW and the intruderAlert function runs, which activates a loud, ear piercing alarm and flashes the red light to get the security team's attention to take action.
+The beam state inverts to LOW and the intruderAlert function runs, which activates a loud, ear-piercing alarm and flashes the red light to get the security team's attention to take action.

 ![Red](documentation/red-light.png)